 Louisville (KY) Metro Police Detective Barron Morgan heard Jarrell’s confession and immediately informed the Kentucky Innocence Project.
 A circuit judge commended Morgan, an 18-year veteran, for acting “with integrity and in the interests of justice.”
 However, this action, instead of being lauded, resulted in Morgan being transferred from being a detective in a narcotics unit to patrol and assigned to the graveyard shift.
 Details are now coming to light as Morgan is planning to file a whistle-blower lawsuit against the department alleging that the demotion was punishment for Morgan’s role in providing information to the innocence project.
+There was no performance review done to determine the issue at hand (which should have been the correct way to go about this matter).
 The police department denies Morgan’s claim and says the the transfer was part of a department-wide reorganization.

 From the details now being reported, it appears that Louisville Metro Police Chief Steve Conrad, lead case detective Todd Harwood, and the police department did not want Jarrell’s confession to be known to anyone, especially the Kentucky Innocence Project.
 The whole story begins in May 2012 when Morgan and other detectives interviewed Jarrell after arresting him on a weapons charge.
 Jarrell said that he had killed Breeden on his 21st birthday 13 years earlier and provided details about the murder.
 Morgan said he contacted the Kentucky Innocence Project after Harwood refused to interview Jarrell and told Louisville detectives that “we were opening a can of worms,” Morgan later told the assistant chief in a memo.
 Morgan said that, when he re-interviewed Jarrell the next week, Jarrell told him that Harwood had come to talk to him but had given him the impression “he wanted him to keep his mouth shut.”
 Harwood denied he discouraged Jarrell from cooperating but was unable to produce a recording of the interview, saying he had lost his tape recorder.